Senior mornings are back!

 Zuzeum Art Centre invites you to relaxed morning conversations about contemporary art.
 This time, we will explore Austrian sculptor Erwin Wurm’s exhibition How It Is.
 In the exhibition, the artist invites us to look at everyday objects from an unusual perspective – with deformed cars, exaggerated shapes, and absurd ideas.
 Why like this?
 Why might it confuse or even upset us?
 Why does the artist work with these materials?

-Together, we’ll look for answers to these and other questions, joined by Latvian sculptors, who will participate in each senior morning.
+Together, we’ll seek answers to these and other questions, joined by Latvian sculptors who will participate in each senior morning.
 It’s a unique opportunity not only to explore art more deeply but also to meet artists who work with diverse materials and ideas in their everyday practice.
 A different sculptor will join us each time.

 📅 Wednesday, 30 July, 11:15–13:00